| Started in the safe industry in 1948 in a family business which specialised

 an Explosive Certificate as so much material was being collected

+from scenes of crime where the charges had not been detonated.
 Partly through ignorance but mainly through expediency, caution was often thrown to the winds when it came to opening safes which had either been unsuccessfully blown, or merely primed ready for blowing.
 Attempts were always made to determine whether or not explosives and/or detonators were still present within the lockcase but this was usually quite impossible as there was little or no access for examination .
 In most such instances oxy-acetylene cutting was necessary to create an opening to release jammed components.
 Without actually knowing if there was any gelignite or detonators lodged inside this was a dangerous and foolhardy operation in the extreme, as was evidenced some years later when two scrapyard workers were seriously injured, one fatally, when a locked safe containing explosives and detonators on which they were operating with oxy-acetylene, exploded.
+Experimentation with explosives led to designing improved anti-explosive devices

 for retro-fitting to older safes of suitable construction and to